-According to Chinese state media outlet China Daily, The NFT marketplace will be run by a mix of government-backed and private entities: China Technology Exchange and Art Exhibitions China being the government-backed associations, and Huban Digital Copyrights Ltd., a private company.
+According to Chinese state media outlet China Daily, The Chinese NFT marketplace will be run by a mix of government-backed and private entities: China Technology Exchange and Art Exhibitions China being the government-backed associations, and Huban Digital Copyrights Ltd., a private company.

 The national NFT platform, whose name translates to “China Digital Asset Trading Platform,” will be welcomed by a launch ceremony held in-person in Beijing, on January 1.
 The platform is intended to trade collectibles, digital copyrights, alongside property rights, serving as a secondary market for NFT trading.